cineengine/cineengine-docs/index.md

 ### RAPTOR

-[RAPTOR](https://cineengine.com/raptor) is built for Producers and artists alike.
+Built for Producers and artists alike.

+[RAPTOR](https://cineengine.com/raptor) is the project management, production tracking and media review platform that teams in the creative industries use to collaborate.
+RAPTOR connects people, simplifies workflows and increases studio efficiency.
+Collaborate with multiple teams within your company using production-proven tools to ensure your projects reach the finish line on time and on budget.

 View the [RAPTOR's document page]({{ site.baseurl }}{% link docs/configuration.md %}) for more information.

 - [See Producer's Guide]({{ site.baseurl }}{% link docs/configuration.md %})